 This year’s Program offering include:

 - Two-day intensive “Boot Camp, Part I” in late August focusing on leadership fundamentals

 - Individualized Learning Plans to help cohort members identify the ALDP events and opportunities that can help them meet their goals

 - Confidential, one-on-one executive coaching to support cohort members in identifying and achieving their leadership goals

 - Full-day intensive “Boot Camp, Part II” in early December

 - Three workshops (full- and half-day) focusing on broad leadership topics using a problem-based learning approach and extensive use of case studies and scenarios.

-- Thirteen two-hour studios focusing on specific topics relevant to needs of academic leaders.
+- Twelve two-hour studios focusing on specific topics relevant to needs of academic leaders.
 Participants are invited to bring their current challenges and questions around the studio topic and discuss them with Planning Team facilitators, campus resource people, and fellow cohort members.